Honorary Members and Investitures 2024

 Having started his training and experience within various food & beverage management positions at the Dorchester and The Carlton Tower, he then developed further into Hotel management at Claridge’s, The Connaught and The Ritz London.

-He oversaw the opening of The Chiltern Firehouse, potentially the most successful opening seen in London in the last 20 years and most recently overseeing the repositioning and success of the Hotel Café Royal as one of the most sought-after Luxury hotels in London, achieving many awards along the way.
+He oversaw the opening of The Chiltern Firehouse, potentially the most successful opening seen in London in the last 20 years and most recently overseeing the repositioning and success of the Hotel Café Royal as one of the most sought-after luxury hotels in London, achieving many awards along the way.

 Guillaume is a Master Innholder as well as a Fellow of the Institute of Hospitality and was made a Chevalier de l'Ordre National du Mérite by the French Government in 2016.